stegro/jeopardyML/README.md

   * all categories must have same number of questions (i.e. no empty cells in the first hand)
   * controls are supposed to be done with keyboard as much as possible, to avoid the mouse pointer on the screen.
+You may want to map an infrared remote handle to keyboard keys.
   * you may put arbitrary XHTML content into the clues and solutions
   * if there is a file 'think_theme.mp3' in the folder then this audio will be played during category intro and at the scores screen.
 Due to filesize and legal reasons, such an audio file is not included in this repository, but you can find it elsewhere on the web (search for 'jeopardy think theme').

 ### Controls: